djeer/djeer.github.io/cv.md

 ## Professional Summary

-As a product-oriented software engineer, I've had the opportunity to contribute in technical leadership roles, focusing on:
+As a product-oriented software engineer, I have consistently contributed in technical leadership roles, focusing on:

 - scaling up from MVP stage to mature products
 - optimizing IOPS and latency in a trading systems